lrkrol/SEREEGA/docs/README.md

 c = utl_check_component(c, lf);
 ```

 Note that, just as for classes, there is a function, `utl_check_component`, to validate the component structure and fill in any missing parameters.
-For example, if none is indicated, this function reverts the source's orientation to a default value obtained from the lead field.
+For example, if no orientation is indicated, this function reverts the source's orientation to a default value obtained from the lead field.

 (Also have a look at `utl_create_component` in the examples further below for a shorthand function to replace manually assigning structure arrays with `signal` and `source` fields.
 It also automatically verifies the resulting components.)